imbesat-rizvi/imbesat-rizvi.github.io/content/publication/MIMICause/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: In *Submission*
+publication: In *arXiv*
-publication_short: In *Submission*
+publication_short: In *arXiv*

 abstract: |

-  Understanding of causal narratives communicated in clinical texts can play major role towards personalised healthcare.
-In this work, MIMICause, we propose  annotation guidelines, develop an annotated corpus and provide baseline scores to identify types and direction of causal relations between a pair of biomedical concepts in clinical texts; communicated implicitly or explicitly, identified either in a single sentence or across multiple sentences.
+  Understanding of causal narratives communicated in clinical notes can help make strides towards personalized healthcare.
+In this work, MIMICause, we propose annotation guidelines, develop an annotated corpus and provide baseline scores to identify types and direction of causal relations between a pair of biomedical concepts in clinical notes; communicated implicitly or explicitly, identified either in a single sentence or across multiple sentences.

-  We annotate a total of 2714 de-identified examples sampled from the 2018 n2c2 shared task dataset and train 4 different language model based architectures.
-Annotation based on our guidelines achieved a high inter-annotator agreement i.e. Fleiss' kappa ($\kappa$) score of 0.717 and our model for identification of causal relation achieved a macro F1 score of 0.56 on test data.
-The high inter-annotator agreement for clinical text shows quality of our annotation guideline while the provided baseline F1 score sets the direction for future research towards understanding of narratives in clinical texts.
+  We annotate a total of 2714 de-identified examples sampled from the 2018 n2c2 shared task dataset and train four different language model based architectures.
+Annotation based on our guidelines achieved a high inter-annotator agreement i.e. Fleiss' kappa score of 0.72 and our model for identification of causal relation achieved a macro F1 score of 0.56 on test data.
+The high inter-annotator agreement for clinical text shows the quality of our annotation guidelines while the provided baseline F1 score sets the direction for future research towards understanding narratives in clinical texts.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.